-Courses in the Departments of Design + Visual Arts and Film + Media and the BA (Hons) in Interaction + User Experience Design also require that you submit a portfolio of your work for assessment.
+Courses in the Departments of Design + Visual Arts and Film + Media also require that you submit a portfolio of your work for assessment.
 These courses are referred to by the CAO as "Restricted".
 This year portfolios will be submitted digitally.

-You can use the CAO Change of Mind facility (by the 1st July annually), but you can only either remove a restricted course or change the order of preference in your application.
+You can use the CAO Change of Mind facility (by the 1st July annually), to either remove a restricted course or change the order of preference in your application.
 You cannot apply to, or add, a new restricted course after the 1st February.